.png/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=w:400,cg:true)

 Because every skill on the assessment maps directly to the instructional sequence of the Fractional Reasoning Program, teachers can move immediately from identifying a gap to knowing exactly which lessons to deliver.
 There is no guesswork, no need to sift through a curriculum to find the right starting point.
 The data points the way.

-What is error analysis, and why does it matter for fraction intervention?
+What is the CRA model and why does it matter for fraction instruction?

-How does the assessment connect to intervention lessons?
+How long does the diagnostic assessment take to administer?

 We do not sell website data to anyone.
 We use cookies to create a better website experience for our visitors.